pixelmatix/SmartMatrix/src/MIGRATION.md

 ```

 ### Scrolling layer (formerly "Foreground")
-The methods for drawing to the scrolling text layer (formerly called "Foreground" when there were only two layers possible) were moved from the SmartMatrix class to the scrolling layer class, called `scrollingLayer` by default.
+The methods for drawing to the scrolling text layer (formerly called "Foreground" when only two layers were possible) were moved from the SmartMatrix class to the scrolling layer class, called `scrollingLayer` by default.
 Do find-replace in your text editor, finding the text on the first line of each pair, and replacing with the text from the second line.

 ```
 matrix.getScrollStatus